Bad Emstal

 Bad Emstal is a municipality in the district of Kassel, in Hesse, Germany.
 It is situated 19 km southwest of Kassel, Germany.

+The municipality is the only one in Hesse that does not have a coat of arms.

 Demographics

 Bad Emstal is 20 km in the south-west of the main district city Kassel.
 The commune is surrounded by the national park Habichtswald.